Inspiring Money Story: Is getting an MBA worth it?

 8) What does your work-life balance look like?

 I like to think of work-life balance as for our whole family.
-I spend a lot of time at work – I typically leave a bit before 7 AM and get home between 6 and 7 PM – but my husband is home all day with the little guy, and can go to all the kids’ events/activities.
+I typically leave for work a bit before 7 AM and get home between 6 and 7 PM.
+But my husband is home all day with the little guy and can go to all the kids' events/activities.

 Then, of course, there’s my side hustle – Chief Mom Officer.
 With that, I do the hard, time-consuming work late nights, early mornings, and on weekends while the boys are playing.
 Also on days off and vacation days where we’re not traveling, I work to get ahead in content creation.

 I tend to have ultra-productive days where I get ahead of things.
 Followed by a number of less productive days where I’m spending time with the family.
 Balance is important, and I don’t want my family to suffer for the sake of the side hustle.

 9) The most important piece of advice/How would you like to help a good friend who struggles with money?

 My most important money advice to women would be to “know your money”.
 There are too many women out there who rely on someone else to handle investment decisions, insurance decisions, saving strategy, etc.

 You need to know what you bring in, what you spend on (and whether it aligns with your ultimate dreams), where you invest it (and why!) and how you’re tracking towards your dreams.
 Don’t rely on someone else – a spouse, financial advisor, or employer – to take care of your money for you.

 10) Is there anything else you’d like to share with our Women who Money readers?

 Just that there is a ton of money smart women out there – and you can be one too!
 When you’re at the beginning of a financial journey and just starting out, it can seem overwhelming.
 So many terms, so much to know, and so many people doing “better” than you are.
 But it’s possible for every woman to become money smart.